 Birthdays have always been special to me.
 I see it as your own personal holiday, one day a year, where you get to celebrate you.
-To me, it’s the perfect excuse to do something fun, take a trip, or get out of your comfort zone.
+To me, it’s the perfect excuse to do something fun, take a vacation, or get out of your comfort zone.
 I’ve spent birthdays on cruises, swimming with dolphins, partying with friends, wining and dining with family, and even skydiving.
+Pulling together this list of different types of trips to take before 30 just came naturally.

 And hey, this can be seven trips to take before any age.
 Plug a number into the title that fits your lifestyle because I believe you’re never too old, or too young, to get out there.